Dr. Lauren Tessier

 Now, as mold illness specialist, I enjoy helping those who are looking for an answer to their mold related health concerns.
 I travel around the United states giving lectures regarding mold illness, and I operate as an indoor environmental health advisor for various companies.
 Additionally, I am the Vice President of ISEAI; a non profit dedicated to the advancement of medical knowledge surrounding Environmentally Acquired Illness or EAI.

 As the years have passed, I have come to believe that EAI underscores all chronic illness.
 EAI includes, but is not limited to: mold related illness, heavy metal exposure, glyphosate exposure, chronic infections (Lyme & con-infections , EBV, CMV), Multiple Chemical Sensitivity (MCS), and Mast Cell Activation Syndrome (MCAS), just to name a few.

-As a Licensed Naturopathic Physician I am able to help patients from my physical office location in Waterbury, Vermont and also in New York city.
+As a Licensed Naturopathic Physician I am able to help patients from all around New England, in my physical office location in Waterbury, Vermont.
 I am also able to act as a long distance consultant for clients looking for direction about their mold exposure concerns.
 Many clients, who may not be able to travel to see me in office, find consultant sessions greatly helpful!